muescha/andygrunwald.github.io/content/post/lesson-learned-from-running-a-meetup.md

 **But i prefer a different pattern: Be flexible with your date.**
 At [PHP Usergroup Duesseldorf](https://www.meetup.com/PHP-Usergroup-Duesseldorf/) we prefer the Thursday to hold our meetup.
-But we don`t have a specific Thursday (like every second in a month).
+But we don't have a specific Thursday (like every second in a month).
 We specify our date according the availibility of the speaker.
 **We ask the speaker when they have time and at what Thursday we will fit into their schedule.**
 With this way it is easier to get speaker and they are not fixed to a specific pattern.